-This mode is available to verify the proper operation of the malfunction indicator lamp as may be required for emissions inspection purposes and for service and diagnostics.
-See Automatic Transmission \$\dip\$ 261.
+This power mode is available for service and diagnostics, and to verify the proper operation of the malfunction indicator lamp as may be required for emission inspection purposes.
 With the vehicle off, and the brake pedal not applied, pressing and holding ENGINE START/STOP for more than five seconds will place the vehicle in Service Mode.
 The instruments and audio systems will operate as they do in ON/RUN, but the vehicle will not be able to be driven.
 The engine will not start in Service Mode.
-Press ENGINE START/STOP again to turn the vehicle off.
+Press the button again to turn the vehicle off.